Skip to main content

 References

 Adam 2017Adam EK, Quinn ME, Tavernier R, McQuillan MT, Dahlke KA, Gilbert KE.
-Diurnal cortisol slopes and mental and physical health outcomes: a study that pools many studies and meta-analysis.
+Diurnal cortisol slopes and mental and physical health outcomes: a systematic review and meta-analysis.
 Psychoneuroendocrinology.
 2017;83:25-41.
 View source →

 Mark 2008Mark G, Gudith D, Klocke U. The cost of interrupted work: more speed and stress.
 Proc CHI 2008.
 2008:107-110.
 View source →